-- All cots used by the service for children under 2 years: - are in good condition; - have a recognised safety standard; - have cot bars less than 6cm apart (round), or less than 7.5cm apart (flat); - have at least 50cm between the top of the mattress and the top of the cot; - have no footholds in the sides, or cut-outs in the end of the cot; - are positioned away from potential risks.
+- has at least 50cm between the top of the mattress and the top of the cot: - has no footholds in the sides, or cut-outs in the end of the cot; - is positioned away from potential risks.

 Examples: windows, curtains, blinds, direct sunlight, heated radiators.